- How long is the day?

 How long is the day?

-The day follows a specific schedule and provides students with the opportunity to get their Student ID Card, learn about student services, finance, residence/off-campus living, meal plans, etc., and to have their class schedule reviewed to ensure they are meeting program requirements.
+The day features a flexible schedule and provides students with the opportunity to learn about student services, finance, residence/off-campus living, meal plans, connect with future classmates and staff members, and get a sense of what their program has to offer.
+Students will also have the opportunity to get their class schedule reviewed to ensure they are meeting program requirements.

 Can I just “drop in” later in the day?